microsoft/CodeXGLUE/Code-Code/ClozeTesting-maxmin/README.md

 We present the preprocessed data in `data/cloze-maxmin` directory.

-Data statistics of ClozeTesting-maxmin are shown in the below table:
+Data statistics of ClozeTest-maxmin are shown in the below table:

 | RUBY | JAVASCRIPT |  GO  | PYTHON | JAVA | PHP  | ALL  |
 | :--: | :--------: | :--: | :----: | :--: | :--: | :--: |
 |  38  |    272     | 152  |  1264  | 482  | 407  | 2615 |

-## Run ClozeTesting
+## Run ClozeTest

-You can run ClozeTesting-maxmin by the following command.
+You can run ClozeTest-maxmin by the following command.
 It will automatically generate predictions to ` --output_dir`.

 ```shell
 python code/run_cloze.py \